-Revealing statistics from The National Alliance on Mental Illness show that approximately one in four adults in the United States will suffer from a mental or emotional illness in a given year.
+Revealing statistics from The National Alliance on Mental Illness show that approximately one in five adults in the United States will suffer from a mental or emotional illness in a given year.

 But America’s mental health crisis is worse than you might think.